 Keeping it Cool: Preventing Heat-Related Illnesses in Kidssunscreen and skin protection, another warm weather danger is often overlooked -- heat-related illnesses.
 Children and the elderly are most susceptible to these illnesses, and according to the Centers for Disease Control and Prevention (CDC), an average of 300 people die annually from excessive heat exposure in the United States.
+Every year, between 30 and 50 children in the U.S. die from overheating in a vehicle, so hot car deaths are a major concern.

 The three types of heat-related illnesses are heat cramps, heat exhaustion, and heat stroke.